turbo-bert/opendcx/README.md

 I had the idea for this a long time ago.
 To make it "pretty" enough, there's never enough time.
 So I made this in my free time.
 The name `DCX` derives from `daisy-chained-xpath` because when I was testing web application front ends it felt like going from xpath to xpath to xpath...

 So `OpenDCX` basically gives a text interface to selenium for "non-programmers".
 All directives are written in JSON notation.
 All the logging pre and post test steps is automatically done for you and you can extend your test definition in some handy ways.
 It may not be perfect - but it makes things easier.
+And of course it is *open*.

-## Goal
+## Goals

 * Creating a utility for managing test cases / quality assurance `in-code` and without an evil vendor lock-in
 * Use technology in harmony - (assuming?!) front end developers prefer JSON - and of course keep it simple = avoid glue-code as much as possible